 - Put a tablespoon of peanut butter in the middle of the cake batter for a gooey peanut butter middle.

-I love to use Rodelle, Anthony's, and Ghirardelli brands of gluten free cocoa powder.
+I love to use Anthony’s and Ghirardelli brands of gluten-free cocoa powder because they give consistent, good chocolate flavor.

-Usually, if your cake turns out gooey, it didn't cook in the microwave enough.
-Cooking time will vary depending on your mug size and how wide the mug base is.
+Usually, if your cake turns out gooey, it doesn’t cook long enough in the microwave.
+Cooking time will vary based on mug size and base width.

-Your mug cake cook time will vary depending on the size of your mug.
+Your mug cake cooking time will vary depending on the size of your mug.
 The cake will be firm to the touch when it is done cooking.

-These mug brownies will keep up to 3 days in an air-tight container or up to 4 months in the freezer.
+These mug brownies will keep fresh for up to 3 days in an airtight container or up to 4 months in the freezer.

 Gluten Free Mug Brownie